 Getting the Glow at the Blue Lagoon

 We booked our tickets (like everything else for Iceland) a few months in advance.
-I highly recommend this because popular destinations like this one book up fast.
+I highly recommend this because popular Icelandic destinations like The Blue Lagoon book up fast.
 And if you can afford it, splurge on the Comfort tickets because you'll not only get a towel (which, like us, you're likely to forget) but two face masks and a beer.
 But don't expect a boozy spa session; there's a three drink limit per guest to ensure it doesn't turn into a British-stag-do kind of affair.

 You're checked in relatively quickly and can move on to secure your belongings in the locker room.
 Sadly, I wasted a very precious 20 minutes waiting for someone to empty her locker only to discover rows and rows more as I headed to the showers.
-So be sure to wander around first.
-Once you're squeaky clean, you're ready for your dip.
+So be sure to wander around to find an empty locker.
+Once you're feeling squeaky clean, you're ready for your dip in those swirly blue waters.

 But with little time to waste, we mapped out our itinerary for the afternoon: a swim round the lagoon, a trip to the high pressure waterfalls for a good back massage, face-masking, a quick stop at the sauna and steam rooms and a final stop at the bar.

 In fact I wish we've planned a much longer day, so if you've got a full day to spare in Iceland, consider booking an early morning ticket and savouring the lagoon all day.
-There's no restriction on how long you stay and not having to rush means you make the most of your money and also get to truly unwind.
-And what else are holidays for?
+There's no restriction on how long you stay and not having to rush means you make the most of your money and also truly unwind.
+And that’s what holidays are for.

 You're also guaranteed to leave looking as fresh-faced as us!